thomaswalden/thomaswalden.github.io/aboutme.md

  - Exercise and Sport Science Australia (ESSA) Student Member
  - Australian Strength and Conditioning Association (ASCA) Student Member
  - American College of Sports Medicine (ACSM) Student Member

-### Career Aspirations and Goals
- - My number one goal is to use my research skills to help as many people enjoy the benefits of exercise

 ### Research Interests
  - The Biomechanics of Blood Flow Restricted Walking